Soccer-Over the line? Japan goal adds fuel to VAR debate | Sports-Games

 Soccer-Over the line?
 Japan goal adds fuel to VAR debate

+"There are 80 million Germans right now going mad, waiting for a picture that shows that ball didn't go out of play," he told ITV.
+"Why would you create confusion and not want to clear it up immediately?"
+MARGINAL CALLS While most will accept the evidence when and if it is produced, others are concerned about how VAR is being used at this World Cup to overturn marginal calls made by referees over incidents technology was not previously involved in.

-England's fiercely disputed third goal in the 1966 World Cup final was often cited as the kind of incident that VAR would erase from the game forever but Japan's victory over Spain on Thursday triggered a new "was it over the line?" debate.
-Kaoru Mitoma's cutback for Ao Tanaka to give Japan a 2-1 lead was initially adjudged by the referee to have been from outside the field of play but the official reversed his decision after a lengthy VAR consultation.
+England's fiercely disputed third goal in the 1966 World Cup final was often cited as the kind of incident VAR would erase from the game forever but Japan's victory over Spain on Thursday triggered a new "was it over the line?" debate.
+Kaoru Mitoma's cutback for Ao Tanaka to give Japan a 2-1 lead was initially adjudged by South African referee Victor Gomes to have been from outside the field of play but the official reversed his decision after a lengthy VAR consultation.

-England's fiercely disputed third goal in the 1966 World Cup final was often cited as the kind of incident that VAR would erase from the game forever but Japan's victory over Spain on Thursday triggered a new "was it over the line?" debate.

-Retired Spanish referee Iturralde Gonzalez, however, said such incidents were not always clear to the naked eye and expressed his full confidence in FIFA's technology.
-"It is a matter of perspective, making the images very tricky.
-The perspective that is clear is from above, and the belly of the ball is very big," he said.

-"If there's a little of it inside the pitch, it's in play.
-Everyone can take and use the photo they want, it doesn't matter, but the ball didn't go out."
-While the laws require part of the ball to be on the line to remain in play, that does not mean it has to be touching the ground as the curvature of the ball overhanging the white stripe also counts.
+"Other cameras may offer misleading images but on the evidence available, the whole of the ball was not out of play," it added.
+The videos and graphics illustrated that while the laws require part of the ball to be on the line to remain in play, that does not mean it has to be touching the ground as the curvature of the ball overhanging the white stripe also counts.

-As with Geoff Hurst's strike at Wembley 56 years ago, the country which the decision impacted most was Germany, who would have progressed to the last 16 if the Japan-Spain match had finished as a 1-1 draw but instead went home.
-FIFA, who declined to comment on the incident on Friday, have invested heavily in VAR technology since introducing it at the World Cup four years ago in Russia.
+As with England striker Geoff Hurst's strike at Wembley 56 years ago, the country which the decision affected most was Germany, who would have progressed to the last 16 if the Japan-Spain match had finished in a 1-1 draw but instead went home.
+FIFA have invested heavily in VAR technology since introducing it at the World Cup four years ago in Russia.

 The match ball now contains a chip that transmits data to the VAR operations room 500 times a second, while 12 cameras in each stadium track 29 points on the body of each player.
 A simulation of offside decisions is later displayed in the stadium and to TV viewers but, unlike in the English Premier League, fans cannot see the images the VAR officials are considering or hear their deliberations.